Two more engagements have been added to Kate’s Calendar.

 Readers will recall the poppies were actually for sale, with a portion of proceeds being donated to 6 different military-related charities.
 It didn’t take long for them to be sold; all were spoken for by mid-October.

 Many of the volunteers who helped plant the poppies came from the charities receiving funds from the poppy sales.
-Below, a Help for Heroes volunteer helping another veteran plant a poppy, shared in this photo from the organization’s Facebook page.
+More from the Help for Heroes Facebook page:

 ‘Blood Swept Lands and Seas of Red’ left tears in our eyes and pride in our hearts today as our wounded, injured and sick joined the world’s largest act of remembrance.
 Veterans of old joined our wounded at the Tower of London and planted poppies for the fallen.